 Want to save 20% on your first order of Legion supplements?

 Most people take Winstrol to . . .

 - Build muscle

 - Lose fat

 - Get stronger

-There are many anabolic steroids that can do this, though, so what makes Winstrol special?
+. . . but there are many anabolic steroids that can do this, so what are the Winstrol benefits that make it so special?

-To understand what makes Winstrol unique compared to other steroids, you need to understand how steroids work.
+To understand what makes so many athletes do a Winstrol cycle rather than take other steroids, you need to understand how steroids work.

 Most of the cells in your body have specialized proteins on their surfaces called androgen receptors.

 You can think of these proteins as mailboxes that only receive messages from testosterone or similar hormones circulating in the blood.